Buying property in Bali?

 Which property types are increasing faster in value in Bali as of 2026?

-As of early 2026, the ranking of property types by value appreciation in Bali goes: turnkey villas (fastest), followed by modern landed houses and townhouses, then apartments and condos (slowest).
+As of early 2026, the ranking in Bali from fastest to slowest appreciation goes: villas first, then modern landed houses and townhouses in well-connected areas, and apartments or condos last.

 Finally, if you're interested in a specific property type, you will find our latest analyses here: